Even if you run a brick-and-mortar store, you need an online presence.

 3. A Blog for Updates & Information.

-You can use a blog to keep your customers updated about new products or special offers, to provide tips on how to use your products, to report on industry trends, to answer frequently asked questions, or post customer photos to showcase your products in action.
+You can start a blog to keep your customers updated about new products or special offers, to provide tips on how to use your products, to report on industry trends, to answer frequently asked questions, or post customer photos to showcase your products in action.
 As an example, sneaker laundry Shoe Mo uses their blog to share about new outlets, new service offerings and even answer common questions in the three languages their customers use.

 Shoe Mo started out as a side hustle, and now operates in four countries